-Assessment - Consistent - The subject land is not affected by SEPP64.
+Assessment - Consistent - The Planning Proposal will not result in the use of the subject land for any land use affected by SEPP64.

-SEPP No 65 - Design Quality of Residential Apartment Development
+SEPP No 65 - Design Quality y of Residential A partment Developm ent

-- (1) This Policy aims to improve the design quality of residential apartment development in New South Wales. - (2) This Policy recognises that the design quality of residential apartment development is of significance for environmental planning for the State due to the economic, environmental, cultural and social benefits of high quality design. - (3) Improving the design quality of residential apartment development aims: - (a) to ensure that it contributes to the sustainable development of New South Wales: - (i) by providing sustainable housing in social and environmental terms, and - (ii) by being a long-term asset to its neighbourhood, and - (iii) by achieving the urban planning policies for its regional and local contexts, and - (b) to achieve better built form and aesthetics of buildings and of the streetscapes and the public spaces they define, and - (c) to better satisfy the increasing demand, the changing social and demographic profile of the community, and the needs of the widest range of people from childhood to old age, including those with disabilities, and - (d) to maximise amenity, safety and security for the benefit of its occupants and the wider community, and - (e) to minimise the consumption of energy from non-renewable resources, to conserve the environment and to reduce greenhouse gas emissions, and - (f) to contribute to the provision of a variety of dwelling types to meet population growth, and - (g) to support housing affordability, and

-- (h) to facilitate the timely and efficient assessment of applications for development to which this Policy applies. - (4) This Policy aims to provide: - (a) consistency of policy and mechanisms across the State, and - (b) a framework for local and regional planning to achieve identified outcomes for specific places.
+- (1) This Policy aims to improve the design quality of residential apartment development in New South Wales. - (2) This Policy recognises that the design quality of residential apartment development is of significance for environmental planning for the State due to the economic, environmental, cultural and social benefits of high quality design. - (3) Improving the design quality of residential apartment development aims: - (a) to ensure that it contributes to the sustainable development of New South Wales: - (i) by providing sustainable housing in social and environmental terms, and - (ii) by being a long-term asset to its neighbourhood, and - (iii) by achieving the urban planning policies for its regional and local contexts, and - (b) to achieve better built form and aesthetics of buildings and of the streetscapes and the public spaces they define, and - (c) to better satisfy the increasing demand, the changing social and demographic profile of the community, and the needs of the widest range of people from childhood to old age, including those with disabilities, and - (d) to maximise amenity, safety and security for the benefit of its occupants and the wider community, and - (e) to minimise the consumption of energy from non-renewable resources, to conserve the environment and to reduce greenhouse gas emissions, and - (f) to contribute to the provision of a variety of dwelling types to meet population growth, and - (g) to support housing affordability, and - (h) to facilitate the timely and efficient assessment of applications for development to which this Policy applies. - (4) This Policy aims to provide: - (a) consistency of policy and mechanisms across the State, and - (b) a framework for local and regional planning to achieve identified outcomes for specific places.

-Assessment - Consistent - The Planning Proposal will not result in the use of the subject land for residential apartment development.
+Assessment - Consistent - The Planning Proposal will not result in the use of the subject land for residential apartment development as such a use is prohibited in the E3 zone under WLEP 2010.